KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 All arguments considered, I strongly believe that the emergence of PHVs alone is not the determining factor for rising COE premium, but rather, a convenient scapegoat to conclude this debate.
 Evidence presented within this op-ed suggests that natural market forces of supply and demand are at play.
 The supply side is largely policy driven (e.g.  Singapore’s car-lite policy, MOT’s zero-growth policy and cut-and-fill approach) with artificial sacristy brought onto vehicles being observed.
 On the other hand, demand is largely influenced by Singapore’s overall economic growth, complemented by Singaporean’s growing affluence and quality of life through rising GDP per capita where comfort is prioritised over practicality when financials allow.
 These factors, along with low borrowing rates, ultimately fuels growing demand for vehicles and creates opportunities for car dealership to exercise their influence over results of COE premium.

-While some had argued that growth in demand for vehicles and COE premium is driven by foreigners, the proportion of bids won by foreigners remained low at approximately 2% as of October 2023 (Ong, 2024).
+While some had argued that growth in demand for vehicles and COE premium is driven by foreigners, the proportion of bids won by foreigners remained low at approximately 2% as of October 2023.

 Looking at the granular picture, one might agree that the rising COE premium simulates a cyclic succession pattern.
 This pattern begins with an increase in GDP per capita, which boosts consumer purchasing power and, consequently, the CPI.
 As a result, there is a higher likelihood of individuals wanting to own a car for convenience.
 They then approach car dealerships, which assist them in submitting bids to increase their chances of obtaining a COE.
 The oligopolistic nature of the car dealership industry in Singapore gives them control over bidding prices.
 This, combined with the government's car-lite and zero-growth policy, leads to rising COE premium as demand consistently exceeds supply.

-To break off from such pattern, some have suggested the creation of another bidding category reserved for PHVs only (Ong, 2024).
+To break off from such pattern, some have suggested the creation of another bidding category reserved for PHVs only.
 However, I am of view that it may not be effective in stabilising COE premiums as total vehicle quota remains the same regardless.
 In addition, this suggestion may further saturate distribution to an already scarce resource, potentially driving up premiums further through the influence and control of car dealerships by their participation in the bidding process.

 As the government is administering a shift to vehicle supply forward to ease rising COE premium, perhaps a more progressive step that compliments the implementation is to:

 - Bar car dealerships from making bids on behalf of consumers; and

-- Only allow first time vehicle-owners-to-be and existing owners whose COE are expiring (e.g. less than two years) to participate in the bidding process (Phang, 1993).
+- Only allow first time vehicle-owners-to-be and existing owners whose COE are expiring (e.g. less than two years) to participate in the bidding process.

 This pairing suggestion aims to discourage car dealerships from exercising greater control and influence over COE results while levelling the playing field for genuine buyers, ultimately stabilising COE premiums in the long run.